ikh-innovation/roboweldar-votenet/README.md

+# RoboWeldAR Votenet
+This is an modified version of Facebook Ai Research Team's Votenet by Thanos Sakelliou.
+The main parts that are modified or developed and are used in the project of RoboWeldAR are described below.
+The original README is then quoted.

+## Panelnet Dataset
+To teach Votenet to detect the required panels as objects, a new dataset was created by synthtic generated data.
+The generator is included in [panel_data](./panelnet/panel_data.py).
+This submodule is rensponsible for generating scenes of multiple panel configurations (random, confined by various parameters) as well as annotating them (ground truth labels, bounding boxes) and saving them in a way readable by Votenet.
+These welding scenes are generated in a way that simulates a real welding example of vertical panels.

+Next, the data loader in [panel_dataset](./panelnet/panel_dataset.py), built similarly with the data loader of SUN RGB-D dataset (used in the orignal work), is responsible for loading the generated data and feeding it to Votenet.

+## Inference
+An [inference](./panel_dataset.py) submodule was also built to perform a forward pass of the model given a mesh or a pointcloud scene.
+The output predictions are also displayed graphically to the user with the interface of [Open3D](http://www.open3d.org).
+This submodule also includes `rbw_inference` function, which is set up for use in `roboweldar-weld-seam-detection` module.

 # Deep Hough Voting for 3D Object Detection in Point Clouds
 Created by <a href="http://charlesrqi.com" target="_blank">Charles R. Qi</a>, <a href="https://orlitany.github.io/" target="_blank">Or Litany</a>, <a href="http://kaiminghe.com/" target="_blank">Kaiming He</a> and <a href="https://geometry.stanford.edu/member/guibas/" target="_blank">Leonidas Guibas</a> from <a href="https://research.fb.com/category/facebook-ai-research/" target="_blank">Facebook AI Research</a> and <a href="http://www.stanford.edu" target="_blank">Stanford University</a>.